Ido-Badash/Flowscape/lib/wiki/PROBLEMS.md

 ## Steps
 1. create a new branch of the settings branch / done (took 12 seconds)
 2. fix the problem where you dont even see it / done (took 38 minutes)
-2. fix the opend tiles overflow problem       / undone (took x)
+2. fix the open tiles overflow problem       / undone (took x)
 4. run the app (in windows and mobile)        / undone (took x)
 5. merge to settings branch                   / undone (took x)